7 Detention Orders in Singapore: When Will They be Ordered?

 Their families are informed of their detention, but detainees may be denied visits from family and/or lawyers while investigations are ongoing.

 However, detainees will be allowed to engage a lawyer after their first 30 days of preventive detention.
-They will also be allowed to make representations on why they should not be detained to the Board.

 Can detainees appeal against their detention?